Table of Contents

 The best way to learn in life is by personal experience or from other people’s experience.
 Having said that, why make the same mistakes others have made before?
-In this article, we will take a look at 5 common mistakes that entrepreneurs should avoid at all cost as it could spell doom if ignored:

 Every serious entrepreneur should not start off a business without carrying out extensive research on the business he or she is interested in.
 It can be counterproductive not to carry out a research on the business and instead, rely on words of others.
 Even if you have a neighbour that is successful in the same business you want to venture into, do not make the mistake of relying solely on one person’s experience.
 If you can, pay someone to carry out more research on the prospects of the business, the business’ target audience, the cost, and other things that may be required.
 If on the other hand, you cannot afford to pay someone, then you can ask to be mentored by that neighbour of yours whilst also getting your hands dirty.
 You will be surprised at what you will learn.

 Once you know what the business entails, you should draw a plan on how you are going to run your own business.
 Many businesses start making money after their first year of being in existence while some make money within a few weeks or months.
 For this reason, you can decide to set aside money for maintenance for a whole year without relying on the immediate profit from the business.
 That way, whether you make a profit or not, the business will be running without disruption until it is able to break even.